Back to Top

 Soft Music or White Noise

 Playing soft classical music or ambient sounds can create a soothing environment for your scared cat.
+(Curious if cats enjoy music?
+They often do!)
 Music with a slow tempo and a low volume can help drown out alarming noises from the surroundings and promote relaxation.
 Consider leaving a radio or a sound machine on in your cat's safe haven during stressful situations.

 Gradual Exposure to Fears

 If you've identified specific triggers that cause fear in your cat, it may be helpful to desensitize them through gradual exposure.
 For example, if your cat is afraid of visitors, start by allowing them to smell the scent of unfamiliar individuals on a piece of clothing.
 Gradually progress to short supervised visits, rewarding your cat with treats and positive reinforcement.
 This method can help your cat associate the fear-inducing stimulus with positive experiences.
-This is part of the reason Meowtel sitters all offer a free meet and greet session before the start of your reservation!
+This is part of the reason many sitters on Meowtel may offer a meet and greet before the start of your reservation!

 Play Therapy